 What’s going on?

-It follows on from the NHS Long Term Plan (LTP) which was published at the start of 2019.
+We Are The NHS: People Plan 2020/21 – Action For Us All was released on 30 July 2020.
+It follows the Interim NHS People Plan released on 3 June 2019 and the NHS Long Term Plan (LTP) which was published at the start of 2019.

 What does this mean for me?